CYentist/Lifex/_posts/2018-12-15-Multiple Regression(C3W3).md

 ![png](http://img.luhaoip.com/images/2018-12-16-042605.jpg)

 R-square became larger and the p-value < 0.05, but the residuals are still not noramlly distributed.

+*No significant correlation relationship changed after adding internet use rate, so there's no potential confounder.*

 **Try to transform dependent variable to fit the model better**